Start9-Community/i2pd-startos/README.md

 1. No setup wizard or credentials -- I2Pd starts immediately with SOCKS and HTTP proxies on ports 4447 and 4444 respectively.
-2. I2P services (tunnels) are added via the URL plugin (see below) or would be added via the Configure Floodfill action.
+2. I2P services (tunnels) are added via the URL plugin (see below).
-3. **Bootstrap takes 3-10 minutes** (not 30 seconds like Tor) for I2Pd to
-   integrate into the I2P network.
+3. **Bootstrap takes 3-10 minutes** for I2Pd to integrate into the I2P network.

 ---